The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 Bear Peak is a rite of passage that every Denverite should do at least once.
 Launching from the South Mesa trailhead near Eldorado Springs, this 7.4-mile round-trip hike ascends a whopping 2,800 feet on the approach as it climbs through the verdant Shadow Canyon before dumping you onto the saddle between Bear and South Boulder Peaks—two of the high points on the Boulder horizon.
 From there, scramble to the 8,459-foot summit where you’re rewarded with full-send views of the Front Range.

-With quads sore from the big morning, dip into the parking garage just east of the St Julien, the only AAA Four Diamond lodging in Boulder, in downtown to catch your appointment at the spa.
-Spoiled mamas will love the Timeless Trio, a three-hour package that includes a full-body massage, a facial, and a pedi.
-Wrap up your reset with the latest issue of 5280 and an herbal tea in the spa lobby where a chaise lounger is calling your name.
+With quads sore from the big morning, dip into the parking garage just east of the St Julien, the only AAA Four Diamond lodging in Boulder, in downtown to catch Mom’s spa appointment.
+Spoiled mamas will love the Alpine Recovery, a 50-minute Swedish massage with cooling Arnica oil to melt away aches and pains from the morning’s adventure.
+Tell her to wrap up her reset with the latest issue of 5280 and an herbal tea in the spa lobby where a chaise lounger is calling her name.

 Fort Collins